ThomasCartier/PtrHash/readme.md

 Query throughput per thread fully saturates the prefetching bandwidth of each core, and multithreaded querying fully saturates the DDR4 memory bandwidth.

+## Input

+PtrHash is primarily intended to be used on large sets of keys, say of size at least 1 million.
+Nevertheless, it can also be used for sets as small as e.g. 10 keys.
+In this case, there will be a relatively large constant space overhead, and other methods may be smaller and/or faster.
+(PtrHash should still be fast, but the small probability of having to remap values may be slow compared to methods designed for small inputs.)

 ## Usage

 Below, we use `PtrHashParams::default()` for a reasonable tradeoff between size